-The objectives of the AWQMN are to obtain data on the quality and quantity of surface water within the State, provide a historical database of water-quality information that can be used by the State planning and management agencies to make informed decisions about anthropogenic effects (agriculture, mining, urban) on the State's surface waters, and provide for consistent methodology in data collection, laboratory analysis, and data reporting.
+The objectives of the AWQMN are to obtain data on the quality and quantity of surface water within the State; provide a historical database of water-quality information that can be used by the State planning and management agencies to make informed decisions about anthropogenic effects (agriculture, mining, urban) on the State's surface waters; and provide for consistent methodology in data collection, laboratory analysis, and data reporting.

-The MDNR and the USGS established a fixed-station AWQMN in 1964 with 18 stations, 5 of which are still currently (2014) being sampled.
-The number of stations within the AWQMN has varied since its inception because of the State's needs.
-During the 2013 water year, the program consisted of 73 stations.
-Alternate sampling stations have been established at other streamflow-gaging stations within the area of some primary stations, and were sampled because of drought conditions in the summer months of 2013.
+The MDNR and the USGS established a fixed-station AWQMN in 1964 with 18 stations, 5 of which are still currently (2013) being sampled.
+During the 2012 water year, the program consisted of 73 stations.
+Alternate sampling stations have been established at other streamflow-gaging stations within the area of some primary stations, and were sampled due to drought conditions in the summer months of 2012, which classified Missouri as having a severe to extreme drought by the National Drought Mitigation Center (2013).
 Some alternate stations also are primary stations within the AWQMN (table 1).
-Four stations that are not part of the AWQMN were sampled when the primary stations had no measureable streamflow-Locust Creek near Linneus (06901500), Mussel Fork near Musselfork (06906000), Marais des Cygnes River near Rich Hill (06916665), and South Grand River at Urich (06921600).
+Six stations that are not part of the AWQMN were sampled when the primary stations had no measureable streamflow-Middle Fork Grand River near Albany (06896190), No Creek at Farmersville (06899585), Mussel Fork near Musselfork (06906000), Marmaton River near Nevada (06918060), South Grand River at Urich (06921600), and Marais des Cygnes River near Rich Hill

+(06916665).
 In addition to the AWQMN stations, water samples are collected by the USGS at two USGS National Stream Quality Accounting Network (NASQAN; a national water-quality sampling network operated by the USGS) stations.
-From these 79 stations, 76 are included in this report (table 1).
-Three stations from the AWQMN did not fit in the classes defined for this report and were not included.
+From these 81 stations, 78 are included in this report (table 1).
+Three stations from the AWQMN did not fit in the groups (classes) defined for this report and were not included.
 The three excluded stations were Cuivre River near Troy (05514500) and Lamine River near Pilot Grove (06907300), both located in the Ozark Plateaus border, and Lake Taneycomo at Branson (07053700).
 Sampling frequency (table 1) is determined by a number of factors, including drainage basin size, potential effects from anthropogenic activities (such as agriculture, mining, and urban), history of chemical change, need for short-term data, and cost.
 Each of the streams in the AWQMN is classified for one or more designated uses.
 For specific information on the designated uses applicable to the streams sampled in the AWQMN, refer to Missouri Department of Natural Resources (2012a).

 The unique eight-digit number used by the USGS to identify each surface-water station is assigned when a station first is established.
 The complete eight-digit number for each station includes a two-digit prefix that designates the major river system (05 is the Upper Mississippi River, 06 is the Missouri River, and 07 is the Lower Mississippi River) plus a six-digit downstream-order number.
-For example, the station number 05587455 indicates the station is located on the Upper Mississippi River ("05"), and the remaining six digits ("587455") locate the station in downstream order.
+For example, the station number 05587455 indicates the station is located on the Upper Mississippi River ("05"), whereas the remaining six digits ("587455") locate the station in downstream order.
 In this system, the station numbers increase downstream along the main stem.
 A station on a tributary that enters between two main stem stations is assigned a station number between them.